Prince-SinghDS/Fake-Job-Detection-NLP/README.md

 - Evaluates model performance using accuracy, precision, recall, and confusion matrix
 - Visualizes performance with a heatmap
 - Adds model interpretability using **LIME** and **SHAP**
+- Deploys as a interactive *Streamlit Web App*